dreamfactorysoftware/dreamfactory-book-v2/content/en/docs/Installing and Configuring DreamFactory/A Installing DreamFactory on Windows Server/_index.md

 ```

-> If you are also [installing drivers for sql server](), you can add those extentions here as well.
+> If you are also [installing drivers for sql server](), you can add those extensions here as well.

 #### handler mappings